takinoy/zen-gtk-themes/README.md

  - thin menubar, toolbar and icons
  - gtk2 and gtk3 (version >=3.4)
  - compatibility with Xfce widgets, Xfce notify theme
- - six pre-configured color schemes compatibles with gnome and Xfce : Zen, Zen-blua, Zen-nigra, Zen-nokto, Zen-verda, Zen-papero.
+ - seven pre-configured color schemes compatibles with gnome and Xfce : Zen, Zen-blua, Zen-griza, Zen-nigra, Zen-nokto, Zen-verda, Zen-papero.

 The gtk-3 version is mostly tested on few applications under Xfce.
 Do not hesitate to try it in full gtk-3 environnement and report any issues.
 The Murrine engine version >=0.98 is needed for the gtk2 version of this theme.
 A gtk2 version with the clearlooks engine is available on the Zen-0.3.x package.